WizardCarter/simple-config-library/CONTRIBUTING.md

 # Contributing Guidlines for chimconf
 chimconf is designed to be small, lightweight, and header-only.
-Unless your addition is going to solve world hunger, make sure additions are as small as possible and can use only headers.
+Unless your addition is going to solve world hunger, make sure additions are as small as possible and can work in a header-only environment.

 Style Guidlines:
 - Header file names should end in .hpp